brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 Every model has its upsides and downsides.
-For example, a tree model is more flexible than a simple linear regression model (SLR) because a tree model splits up the predictor region and averages all the values within each region for the prediction whereas an SLR fits one line for the entire data set.
-This gives a tree model more flexibility than an SLR, but it will increase the variance.
+For example, a tree model is more flexible than a simple linear regression model (SLR) because a tree model splits up the predictor space and averages all the values within each region for the prediction whereas an SLR fits one line for the entire data set.
+This gives a tree model more flexibility than an SLR, but it may increase the variance.

+One way to decrease the variance of trees is to use the average prediction from many trees as our final prediction (e.g., random forest and boosted tree models).
+If the predictions are independent from one another, taking the average is a great way to reduce variation.
+But, if the data set has a strong predictor, then all the trees will probably use that predictor for their first split, resulting in trees that are highly correlated with one another.
+To fix this, we can use a random forest model because it uses a random subset of predictors in each tree instead of including every predictor in each tree.
+However, there is a risk of overfitting.
+One way to fix this is to use a boosted tree model, which trains each tree sequentially so that every tree that’s created is based off the previous one.
+However, boosted tree models are affected by outliers.